vlin00f/frtib.gov/_docs/Graphics/change-homepage-feature.md

 See the image discussion [here]({{site.baseurl}}/docs/Graphics/)

-#### Update/replace Hero image on homepage
+#### Update/replace Homepage Feature Images

-Move hero image to _assets/img/hero
+Move feature images (root) to _assets/img/

-Copy hero image name

-Open _assets/css/frtib/other.scss
+Open _includes/home/footer-feature-section

-Scroll to find .usa-hero

-Edit background-image: asset_url("hero/PASTE HERO IMAGE NAME HERE");
+Look for % capture left to edit the link, text and image on the left column.

+Look for % capture right-header to edit the link, text and image on the right column.

-Save other.scss
+Save footer-feature-section

 Once old images are no longer in use, move to *__unused-images* to archive